278 Willis St, Te Aro, Wellington

 Closed May 2020

 Bircher muesli $11, Porridge $12; L’affare coffee, bottomless filter $4, t-leaf T tea

-The porridge I had at The Bresolin was pretty interesting, so I thought it would be worth seeing what they do with bircher muesli.
+The Bresolin has now closed for good, but I will leave this page up because the bircher muesli was interesting, as was their porridge that I have also reviewed.
 I had to pick a warmish day that wasn’t too windy, as the seating is outside though under cover, if that makes sense.
 And the weekend was the only option, as they don’t do breakfast on weekdays.

 The bircher was a dense mass, not liquid like some versions.
 It had oats in it for sure, and the traditional grated apple, and I spotted linseeds and buckwheat.
 The latter gave it a slightly uncooked, chewy eating experience.
 The menu also said pear, chia, raisins and dates and milk.
 I didn’t notice any pear or dates, but yes, plenty of raisins.
 And the surface was drizzled with very liquid honey and then sprinkled with keff, tiny seeds that are a major food type in Ethiopia.